mjhea0/django-interactive-charts-post/README.md

 1. `chart/sales/<YEAR>/` fetches monthly gross volume data by year
 1. `chart/spend-per-customer/<YEAR>/` fetches monthly spend per customer by year
 1. `chart/payment-success/YEAR/` fetches yearly payment success data
-1. `chart/payment-method/YEAR/` fetches yearly payment method data
+1. `chart/payment-method/YEAR/` fetches yearly payment method data (Credit card, Debit card, Ethereum, Bitcoin)

-Next, let's create a few utility functions that will make it easier to create the charts.
+Before we add the views, let's create a few utility functions that will make it easier to create the charts.
 Add a new folder in the project root called "utils".
 Then, add a new file to that folder called *charts.py*:

 ```python
 # util/charts.py